hitblast/mcsrvstat.nim/README.md

 </div>

 > [!WARNING]
-> This project has gone to maintenance mode as of May 2025.
+> This project has gone on maintenance mode as of May 2025.

 ## Table of Contents